|

 Buy a ticket online at Tiket.com or Traveloka

-Since the Official Kereta Api booking site doesn’t allow booking with a foreign card, you have to go to a reseller in order to buy tickets online.
+Since the Official Kereta Api booking site doesn’t allow booking with a foreign card, you have to go to a reseller to buy tickets online.
 The two most popular and trustworthy resellers are Tiket.com and Traveloka.

 Ticket dot com Logo